afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 Therefore, if we have $n$ points, we have $2n$ associated equations.
 Putting these equations in matrix form gives us the shown homogeneous linear system.

-Since this is a **homogeneous linear system**, we can use the pseudo-inverse or even better, the singular value decomposition to get `the least squares solution`.
+Since this is a **homogeneous linear system**, we can use the pseudo-inverse or even better, the `Singular Value Decomposition(SVD)` to get the least squares solution`.

 **Camera Calibration: Linear Methods**